SalomePlatform/adao/doc/en/theory.rst

 It is deliberately simple to remain readable, the dashed lines showing some of the simplifications or extensions.
-For example, it does not specifically mention the methods with reductions, some of which were variations of the basic methods shown here, nor does it mention the more detailed extensions.
+For example, it does not specifically mention the methods with reductions (of which it is given hereafter `An overview of reduction methods and of reduced optimization`_), some of which were variations of the basic methods shown here, nor does it mention the more detailed extensions.
 It also omits the test methods available in ADAO and useful for the study.

 Each method mentioned in this diagram is the subject of a specific descriptive section in the chapter on :ref:`section_reference_assimilation`.
 The acronyms